areguera/centos-jekyll-sites/about/governance/sigs.md

 ---
 title: "The CentOS SIGs"
+title_lead: |
+  The Special Interest Groups (SIGs), are the teams responsible for their specific CentOS Project variants.
+Variants are specialized and focused rebuilds of CentOS to meet the needs and requirements of their corresponding communities and the technology associated with those communities.
 permalink: /about/governance/sigs/
 layout: page
 toc: true
 ---

-The Special Interest Groups (SIGs), are the teams responsible for their specific CentOS Project variants.
-Variants are specialized and focused rebuilds of CentOS to meet the needs and requirements of their corresponding communities and the technology associated with those communities.

 SIGs are usually self-forming around a technology by a small community of enthusiasts and interested parties.
 In addition to the existing CentOS SIGs, it